Italien Studies/Italian (B.A.) (2 subjects)

 Degree: Bachelor of Arts (B.A.)
+(2 subjects)

-Standard duration of studies: 6 semesters
+Standard course length: 6 semesters

 - 2nd to 6th subject semester: open admission (enrolment without previous application)

 - International applicants (non-EU): open admission (application to International Student Services)